The Reflection of the Week:

 So we can use the Breeze to decrease physical distance and increase to immediacy between instructors and students in order to enhance participant mutual understanding.

 Reference: Park, Y. J., & Bonk, C. J. (2007).
 Is life a Breeze?: A case study for promoting synchronous learning in a blended graduate course.
-Journal of Online Learning and Teaching (JOLT), 3(3), 307-323
+Journal of Online Learning and Teaching (JOLT), 3(3), 307-323 The picture of the Week:

 These pictures are nice examples of indicating how to establish interactive and collaborative learning with using technology between students and professors IU and University of Houston.